roncterry/lab_env_tools/README.md

 If an ISO image will only be used by a single VM, the ISO image must reside in the VM’s directory along with the other disks belonging to that VM (see Virtual Machine Directory above).

-If an ISO image will be used by multiple VMs it must be plased in a common directory so that duplication of data can be reduced.
+If an ISO image will be used by multiple VMs it must be placed in a common directory so that duplication of data can be reduced.
 The directory defined for this is:  **/home/iso/<COURSE_ID>**

 *Example*: **/home/iso/<COURSE_ID>/my-iso.iso**

 # Virtual BMC Devices (Optional)

 Virtual BMC devices can be useful if you need to emulate a base machine controller (BMC, DRAC, ILO, etc.) for  VM.
 The VirtualBMC project maintains software that does this for Libvirt VMs.
-I openSUSE this can be istalled using the **python3-virtualbmc** package.
+In openSUSE this can be installed using the **python3-virtualbmc** package.

 ## Virtual Machine Virtual BMC Devices